 It is a tribute to Winston-Salem that the NCAA Championships were so successful.
 Your team provided outstanding leadership and did a great job.

 Championships and Alliances, National Collegiate Athletic Association: John Kuzio

 Known as one of North Carolina’s major cities, Winston-Salem is a popular destination for many travelers during any time of the year.
 The city is highly accessible, with numerous interstate highways and the Piedmont Triad International Airport, located about a half-hour away.

 By Car: Visitors traveling to Winston-Salem can take a one-hour drive from Charlotte or a two-hour drive from Raleigh, the state’s capital.

-By Air: Those farther away may fly in from the Piedmont Triad International Airport, directly east of the city.
-The airport is serviced by Allegiant, American Airlines/American Eagle, Delta Air Lines, Frontier Airlines and United.
-With 57 non-stop flights from various destinations, this airport will get you where you need to be without any hesitation.
+By Air: Those farther away may fly in from the Piedmont Triad International Airport (GSO), directly east of the city.
+The airport is serviced by Allegiant, American Airlines, Delta Airlines, Frontier Airlines, Spirit Airlines and United.
+With 65 non-stop flights from various destinations, this airport will get you where you need to be without any hesitation.